kinshi/c3l/README.md

 Install [Eclipse](https://linuxize.com/post/how-to-install-the-latest-eclipse-ide-on-ubuntu-18-04/).

-## Programming considerations
-* No range checks are performed by most functions for performance sake.
-It is incumbent upon the programmer to handle range checks.
-If you go out of range and corrupt the program or OS memory it will most likely lock the machine.
-* If the linker gives an "Undefined symbol" message for some symbol which you know nothing about, it is possible that it is a library routine which was not found during the library search due to incorrect library ordering.
-In this case you can search the library twice, e.g. for the standard library add a -LC to the end of the C command line, or -LF for the floating library.
-If you have specified the library by name simply repeat its name.

 ## Building
 I'm using VICE, but you could use MyZ80 or a real C128 with two drives.
 Drive a: (1581) boots CP/M and has Hitech C, turbo editor, etc. Drive b: (1571)